OUR ENGINEERS PREPARE STORM WATER MANAGEMENT REPORTS

 • Demonstrate that the storm water management proposal has maximized source control measures to reduce storm water runoff from the site and maximized conveyance control measures to infiltrate and/or treat storm water run-off as appropriate and consistent with water quantity and quality objectives;

-• Indicate if off-site land or works are required to implement the storm water management proposal and comment to what extent (e.g. easements, dedication, land acquisition, etc.);
+• Indicate if off-site land or works are required to implement the storm water management proposal and comment on the extent to which (e.g. easements, dedication, land acquisition, etc.);

 • Indicate the interim measures required for erosion, pond siltation and sedimentation, downstream works, and riparian flow considerations during the construction phase;

-• If a Drainage Proposal is requested, the outlet(s) is to be identified and storm sewer capacity verified.
+• If a Drainage Proposal is requested, the outlet(s) are to be identified and storm sewer capacity verified.

-For Additional Information please contact the following Key Players of Our Design Team:
+For Additional Information, please contact the following Key Players of Our Visionary, Dynamic, and Dedicated Design Team:

 • Miaoyi Xue, P.Eng,